Artur-T-Malas/batch-file-renamer/README.md

 ## Changelog

+### 2024-12-25
+1. Directories are now ignored when both looking for extensions and renaming

 ### 2024-11-27
 1. Added extension choosing (only files with one of the chosen extensions will be renamed).
 The list of available extensions (checkboxes) is generated automatically for any chosen directory/folder